dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are identified by a non-empty sequence of UTF-8 characters with a few limitations.
 The blacklist is `@[]()<>{},;|&=\"`, SP, C0 (0-31), and DEL.
-Developers are encouraged to favor words that won't need escapes in external contexts (such as URLs, natural language text, or editable views), and that aren't too large.
+Developers are encouraged to favor words that won't need escapes in most external contexts (such as URLs, HTML, Markdown, natural language text, or editable views), and that aren't too large.

 A useful subset of words is automatically defined: